How to Evaluate the Claim

 The Federal District Courts have set up an electronic filing system called the CM/ECF system, which stands for Case Management/ Electronic Case Filing.
 This electronic filing system allows you to view docket sheets and documents associated with active cases.
 It also allows you to file documents with the Court electronically from the computer.

-Attorneys must complete the attorney training course in order to register for the CM/ECF system and receive a user name and password.
+representatives must complete the representative training course in order to register for the CM/ECF system and receive a user name and password.
 Once registered, they access the file by viewing the Docket in the CM/ECF system and submit motions to the court.
-It is required in the Southern District of Florida that all attorneys file Federal documents through CM/ECF.
+It is required in the Southern District of Florida that all representatives file Federal documents through CM/ECF.

 Unrepresented claimants are not permitted to register for the CM/ECF system at this time.
 Unrepresented claimants must file their documents the traditional, which is through the Clerk of Courts.
 Claimants may access the electronic record system at the public computers at the Clerks Office.
 Also Claimants will receive notice of Filings through the U.S. Postal Service or via Fax.